stajichlab/stajichlab.github.io-v2/_members/lotus-lofgren.md

 I’m passionate about increasing diversity in STEM, inclusive pedagogy, science communication, and bringing attention to issues of access and accessibility across university levels.

-I received my Ph.D. from the University of Minnesota in 2019 and now live in sunny SoCal with my husband, Clayton, and our Blue Healer, Kjempe.
+I received my Ph.D. from the University of Minnesota in 2019, working with Dr. Peter Kennedy, and started at the Stajich lab the same year.
 When I’m not at the lab, I ride bikes, make ferments and found object art, garden, collect bad 90’s punk music, and (of course), hunt for mushrooms.